metal-stack/docs/docs/src/overview/architecture.md

 - 1.de.pool.ntp.org
 - 2.de.pool.ntp.org

-Moreover, your images for machines and firewalls need to be configured with your custom DNS and NTP servers.
+Moreover, machine and firewall images need to be configured with your custom DNS and NTP servers.
 The customisation can be made via the fields `ntp_servers` an `dns_servers` and specifying a list of servers in the creation request for the machine or firewall.

+Within a partition default values for DNS and NTP servers can be configured.
+They are applied to all machines and firewalls within this partition, but can be replaced by specifying different ones inside the machine allocation request.

+Thus, for creating a partition as well as a machine or a firewall, the flags `dnsservers` and `ntpservers` can be provided within the `metalctl` command.

 This feature is related to [MEP14](https://docs.metal-stack.io/dev/development/proposals/MEP14/README/).